Viewing Results

 • Moment - Peak bending moment (major or minor axis).

-• Governing / Status - The worst-case utilization, governing load combination, and Pass/Fail status.
+• Governing / Status - The worst-case utilization and governing load combination, highlighted red when any check exceeds 100%.

 Click the link icon in the Status column to jump directly to that member's detailed Member Analysis.